FabricDevCamp/FabricCICD/docs/GettingStarted.md

 want to test out.

 If you want to test out this project support for GIT integration, you can uncomment the function named **ConnectWorkspaceToGit**.
-However, this will not work correctly until you have configured **AppSettings.cs** with the name of an Azure DevOps organization.
+However, the code behind this function will not work correctly until you have configured **AppSettings.cs** with the name of the Azure DevOps organization you are using for testing.

 <img src="./images/GettingStarted/media/image8.png"
 style="width:5.10495in;height:0.76338in"